 Applications will be confirmed or rejected a minimum of 8 weeks prior to the start date of the elective.
 Turn around time to place an elective is on average 2 months but could be longer depending on the availability of preceptors or capacity at sites to take learners.
 It is NOT NECESSARY to complete an elective at a teaching unit in order to be considered for a Family Medicine residency program in Saskatchewan.

-Minimum Length: 1 week for urban electives; 2 weeks for rural electives a la Crosse, La Ronge, Melfort, Wynyard, Yorkton, Melville, Humboldt, Rosthern, Pelican
+Minimum Length: 1 week for urban electives; 2 weeks for rural electives

 Urban Locations: Saskatoon and Regina